farhadjaman/Web-Scrapping-and-Json-file-to-CSV-using-python/readme.md

 csv (pip install csv23)

-//For web scrapping use scrappingBasics.py
+#For web scrapping use scrappingBasics.py
-//For JSON data to CSV
+#For JSON data to CSV
+#CSV file will be saved to the program destination